-The Cisco MDS 9000 Mainframe Package provides the following features:
+The Cisco MDS 9710 provides the following hardware and software features:

 ● Switch cascading: Switch cascading supports a topology for FICON devices wherein ISLs can be used between a host and an I/O device.
 Thus, switch cascading facilitates creation of mainframe storage networks consisting of multiple switches.

 Cisco MDS 9000 Mainframe Package Features

 The Cisco MDS 9000 Mainframe Package on the Cisco MDS 9710 provides the following features:

 ● Virtual SANs (VSANs): Like logical partitions (LPARs) on IBM System z, VSANs provide hardware-based partitioning of a single physical infrastructure into multiple logical SANs.
 VSANs provide isolation of traffic, segregation of management, and management of fault domains.
 VSANs can be used to separate production environments from test or development environments, FICON from Fibre Channel Protocol (FCP) applications, or even disk storage from tape storage.
 This separation can be achieved without compromising scalability, availability, manageability, and network security.
 Cisco FICON directors support up to eight FICON VSANs, each with its own CUP device.

 ● Dynamic port number assignment: All FICON port numbers are virtualized in the Cisco MDS 9710, allowing any port address to be allocated on any port within the FICON VSAN using the full defined range of 0x00-0xFD.
 When multiple FICON VSANs are used for workload segregation, ports for each VSAN can be allocated on a per-port basis with no restrictions regarding line-card allocation or use of duplicate port numbers.